lhdatalab/AirBnB_predict_daysfirstbooking/README.md

 Annual revenue collected for new customers (AirBnB real world data, 2019) - $3.8 billions (US) and $14.8 billions (global).

-Increasing conversion rates from 50% to 65% can lead to increase in $1 billion (US only) in revenue.
+Increasing conversion rates from 50% to 65% can lead to an increase in $1 billion (US only) in revenue.

 The main analytics (machine learning) observations from this project are:

     1. Missing values can skew the results

     2. Finding a way to change the number of variables (bias) and